TheChymera/chymeric_tutorials/source/_posts/2014-02-03-cheat-sheet.markdown

 {% endcodeblock %}

 ## Convert .flac to .mp3
-Here you will need [ffmpeg](http://en.wikipedia.org/wiki/FFmpeg) - a command line program which ships with the FFmpeg libraries on most linux distros
-(meaning that you probably have it installed already).
+Here you will need [ffmpeg](http://en.wikipedia.org/wiki/FFmpeg) - a command line program which ships with the FFmpeg libraries, and comes together with media playback dependencies on many linux distros (meaning that you probably have it installed already).
 {% codeblock  lang:console %}
 $ ffmpeg -i your/song/path.flac your/song/path.mp3
 {% endcodeblock %}